newcat/baklavajs/docs/editor.md

 ### Adding / removing nodes
 [addNode](!!API%{ "type": "class", "name": "editor", "field": "addnode" }%)
-This function takes either a registered node type or a node instance and adds it to the list of nodes.
+This function takes a node instance and adds it to the list of nodes.

 [removeNode](!!API%{ "type": "class", "name": "editor", "field": "removenode" }%)
 Pass an instance of a node in the `nodes` list as argument to remove the node from the list.
 This will also remove all connections from and to the node.